List of New Brunswick senators: Historical

 ^{1} Senators are appointed to represent New Brunswick.
-Each senator may choose to designate a geographic area within New Brunswick as his or her division.
+Each senator may choose to designate a geographic area within New Brunswick as their division.

 ^{2} Senators are appointed by the governor general on the recommendation of the prime minister.

 ^{3} Division designated as Saint-Louis-de-Kent from to and New Brunswick from to the present.

 Maritimes regional senators

 Senators listed were appointed to represent the Maritimes under section 26 of the Constitution Act.
 This clause has only been used once before to appoint two extra senators to represent four regional Senate divisions: Ontario, Quebec, the Maritimes and the Western Provinces.

 As vacancies open up among the normal members of the Senate, they are automatically filled by the regional senators.
 Regional senators may also designate themselves to a senate division in any province of their choosing in their region.